open-feature/openfeature.dev/blog/2024-08-21-dotnet-sdk-v2.md

 ---

 Today we're announcing the release of our first 2.0 SDK; the OpenFeature SDK for .NET, v2.0!
-This release contains a number of ergonomic improvements to the SDK which .NET developers will appreciate.
+This release contains several ergonomic improvements to the SDK, which .NET developers will appreciate.
 It also includes some performance optimizations brought to you by the latest .NET primitives.

 <!--truncate-->